Indiana: Post World War II

 With economic recovery, the Republican supremacy in the state was restored.
 Manufacturers became the primary employers, a trend that continued into the 1960s.
 Urbanization during the 1950s and 1960s led to substantial growth in the state's cities.
 The auto, steel and pharmaceutical industries topped Indiana's major businesses.
 Indiana's population continued to grow after the war, exceeding five million by the 1970 census.

 In the early 1960s, Democrats briefly returned to state office, and under the administration of Matthew E. Welsh the state adopted its first sales tax of 2%.
 Indiana schools were desegregated in 1949.
 In 1950, the U.S. Census Bureau reported Indiana's population as 95.5% white and 4.4% black.
 Governor Welsh also worked with the General Assembly to pass the Indiana Civil Rights Bill, granting equal protection to minorities in seeking employment.

 The 1973 oil crisis created a recession that hurt the automotive industry in Indiana.
-Companies began a long series of downsizing that contributed to high unemployment rates in long-established manufacturing centers like Anderson, Muncie, and Kokomo.
+Companies began a long series of downsizing that contributed to high unemployment rates in long-established manufacturing centers like Anderson, Gary, Muncie, and Kokomo.
 The trend continued until the 1980s when the national and state economy began to diversify from heavy industry toward services and high-tech manufacturing, and to recover.
 Meanwhile, the farm crisis of the 1980s accelerated rural flight and farm consolidation, a trend that has resumed in the 21st century.

 21st century

 On March 6, 2020, following the first confirmed case of COVID-19 in the state, Governor Eric Holcomb and state health officials declared a public health emergency.
-After a period in which there were a number of pandemic-related restrictions and advisories, and sharp job cuts, Holcomb signed a bill to ending the emergency on March 3, 2022.
+After a period in which there were a number of pandemic-related restrictions and advisories, and sharp job cuts, Holcomb signed a bill to end the emergency on March 3, 2022.

 At that point, employment had already recovered, but in comparative terms state appeared, post-COVID, to face greater challenges.
 In 2025 Indiana's economy (the state's business environment, labor market and overall economic growth) ranked 40th in the first U.S. News & World Report's annual report on how well all 50 states in the United States serve citizens, down from 25th in 2018.

-Indiana's highest ranking on the 2025 “scorecard” was 16th in the opportunity category.
+Indiana's highest ranking on the 2025 "scorecard" was 16th in the opportunity category.
 It was 30th in economic opportunity, and 39th in equality, but benefitted from being 18th in affordability (by comparison New Hampshire, which was 1st in economic opportunity and 3rd in equality, was 42nd in affordability).
 Its lowest score was for pollution and natural environment, with Indiana ranking worst among the 50 states.